Merit TV: Bankruptcy

 On July 2, 2025, Merit Street Media filed for Chapter 11 bankruptcy protection; the company listed assets and liabilities between $100 million and $500 million.
 It also filed a lawsuit against TBN for breach of contract, accusing the broadcaster of "failing to provide clearly agreed-upon national distribution and other significant foundational commitments", and "[abusing] its power as a controlling shareholder to advance its own interests and those of its CEO Matthew Crouch, while causing Merit Street to assume responsibility of TBN's obligations under the Joint Venture Agreement, and to otherwise enrich itself at Merit Street's expense."
-At this time, Merit TV suspended the production of first-run programming, with reruns of existing series continuing to air for the time being.
+At this time, Merit TV suspended the production of first-run programming, with reruns of existing series continuing to air on the channel.
 The network had also failed to gain traction in viewership, with its average prime time audience falling to around 27,000 viewers in 2024, and falling to only 17,000 by the second quarter of 2025.
+By the end of 2025, according to Variety, Merit TV had a slightly low prime time audience of just 16,000 viewers, landing it among the bottom 15 least-watched television networks in the country, at number 140 out of 153, based on the latest numbers from Nielsen, just above Paramount Skydance's Logo TV and behind Urban One's Cleo TV.

-On July 14, McGraw announced that he would form another new Dallas-based venture known as Envoy Media, which would focus on "delivering live, balanced news, original entertainment programming and immersive viewer experiences through both traditional and emerging technologies"; it is expected to feature content from himself and Steve Harvey, as well as citizen journalism features.
+On July 14, 2025, McGraw announced that he would form another new Dallas-based venture known as Envoy Media, which would focus on "delivering live, balanced news, original entertainment programming and immersive viewer experiences through both traditional and emerging technologies"; it was also stated to feature content from himself and Steve Harvey, as well as citizen journalism features.

-On October 28, 2025, a bankruptcy judge ordered McGraw to convert the company's case to a Chapter 7 liquidation after claiming that creditors would be better off if the company's assets were sold via an independent trustee.
+On October 28, 2025, a bankruptcy judge ordered McGraw to convert the company's case to a Chapter 7 liquidation after claiming that creditors would agree if the company's assets were sold via an independent trustee.

+On or around March 21, 2026, the network quietly ceased over-the-air distribution, with TBN-owned television stations that carried the network later replacing it with an infomercial channel known as TV Deals in mid-April after temporarily showing a black screen.